 The Artist Centered Program produces freely available resources to assist artists at all levels in their careers.
 Selected resources are available for download here.

 - How do I apply for an individual artist grant?

-Joan Mitchell Foundation grants for individual artists are only awarded through nomination, including the Painters & Sculptors Grant and the Emerging Artist Grant.
-We do not have an open application process.
+The Joan Mitchell Foundation Painters & Sculptors Grant grants for individual artists are only awarded through nomination.
+We do not have an open application process for this unrestricted grant.
 For further information on why we use a nomination process, please read our expanded thoughts here.

 - Is it possible to receive information on the Foundation’s nominators for the Painters & Sculptors Program or the Emerging Artist Program?